IgniteUI/igniteui-documentation/topics/02_Controls/igDialog/01_Adding igDialog.md

    [%%SamplesEmbedUrl%%/dialog-window/angular](%%SamplesEmbedUrl%%/dialog-window/angular)
 </div>

-> More information on how to use the %%ProductFamilyName%% directives for AngularJS can be found in ["Using %%ProductFamilyName%% with AngularJS" topic](using-ignite-ui-with-angularjs.html).
+> More information on how to use the %%ProductName%% directives for AngularJS can be found in ["Using %%ProductName%% with AngularJS" topic](using-ignite-ui-with-angularjs.html).

 ## Destroy igDialog